+Collaborating with nature and natural systems is how all life-forms have evolved on this planet, yet somehow humans seem to have forgotten.
 First proposed by James Lovelock, The Gaia Hypothesis is the idea that our planet as a whole is a self-regulating complex system that contributes to maintaining the conditions needed for life.
 This is to say that organisms co-evolve with their environment.
-We impact our environment, and our environment shapes us.
+We impact our environment and our environment shapes us.
 By observing and learning from this we can adapt to live in ways that are more harmonious.
 A regenerative lifestyle is one where we consciously participate in the living systems that we are part of.

 Human actions are usually motivated by narrow self interest rather than co-evolution with our biosphere.
 When our perspective broadens we begin to realize how collaborating with our environment IS in our self interest.
 When we recognize that the world is supporting us towards becoming thriving living organisms, we begin to transcend the narrow perspective of the mechanistic material realm.
 This is an expansive world-view that perpetuates thriving and diverse ecosystems and enriches human life simultaneously.

 The Biology of Belief: Unleashing the Power of Consciousness, Matter & Miracles by Bruce Lipton is a great starting point for understanding how our inner ecology, and beliefs shape our world from the inside-outward.
 In a previous article, Ending the Conquest of Nature (which I also highly recommend), we explored some of the historical roots to these damaging belief systems.
 It is clear that we are on a journey from darkness into light when we can shift from destructive mindsets to more creative and collaborative ways of viewing our place in the universe.